khadkeyashc/Java-Programming/README.md

 3. Make sure the project is recognized as a Java project (using the `.project` file).
 4. Run any `DemoX.java` file to see the output of the specific assignment.

-## Requirements

-- Java JDK 8 or later
-- Eclipse IDE or any compatible Java IDE

-## License

-This project is for educational purposes and does not carry a specific license.
-Use it freely for learning or teaching.

-Feel free to reach out if you have questions or suggestions!